hroskes/anomalouscouplings/README.md

     It will only run scans that haven't been run yet with the same analysis and foldername, so running this after adjusting just the legend position is really quick.
 ```

 To make plots, use all the python scripts in step10_plottingutilities.
-Most of them take no arguments.  projections.py takes a while, and makecontrolplots.py takes a really long time.  niceplots.py is quick, but can only be run after projections.py.  printrates is pretty fast, it just prints the yields and number of observed events.
+Most of them take no arguments.  `projections.py` takes a while, and `makecontrolplots.py` takes a really long time.  `niceplots.py` is quick, but can only be run after `projections.py`.  `printrates.py` is pretty fast, it just prints the yields and number of observed events.

-limits.py prints the 68% and 95% CL limits.
-It has to be given the same arguments as step9_runcombine.py.
+`limits.py` prints the 68% and 95% CL limits.
+It has to be given the same arguments as `step9_runcombine.py`.

 ```
 python limits.py analysis foldername